Britain's FTSE gets lift from Prudential results

 LONDON, March 9 (Reuters) - Britain’s top share index rose on Wednesday, boosted by a rise in insurer Prudential after it announced a special dividend with results that beat expectations.

-Prudential rose 2.9 percent, the top FTSE 100 riser, after its profit was lifted by strong performances at its British, U.S. and Asian life businesses.
+Prudential rose 2.9 percent, among the top FTSE 100 risers, after its profit was lifted by strong performances at its British, U.S. and Asian life businesses.

 “Overall Prudential remains in good shape and ... has allayed investor concerns on management’s ability to deliver on strategy,” said Atif Latif, director of trading at Guardian Stockbrokers.